Bird anatomy: Hearing

+Taste

+Birds evolved from an ancestor that had lost the taste bud type called T1R2, which allows other animals, like alligators, to taste sweet.
+After many birds adapted to a diet with high sugar content, they modified their umami taste receptors (T1R1-T1R3) to also sense sweet tastes.
+TR2, used to detect bitter tastes, is reduced in birds.

 Immune system

 The immune system of birds resembles that of other jawed vertebrates.
 Birds have both innate and adaptive immune systems.
 Birds are susceptible to tumours, immune deficiency and autoimmune diseases.

-Bursa of fabricius
+Bursa of Fabricius

 Function

-The bursa of fabricius, also known as the cloacal bursa, is a lymphoid organ which aids in the production of B lymphocytes during humoral immunity.
-The bursa of fabricius is present during juvenile stages but curls up, and in the sparrow is not visible after sexual maturity.
+The bursa of Fabricius, also known as the cloacal bursa, is a lymphoid organ which aids in the production of B lymphocytes during humoral immunity.
+The bursa of Fabricius is present during juvenile stages but curls up.
+For example, the bursa is not visible after sexual maturity in different species of sparrow.
+For comparison, B lymphocytes in mammals are developed in the bone marrow.